Sewerbird/sewerbird.github.io/content/blog/_posts/2017-08-19-An Introduction to the Nenth Part III.md

 ![Transition]({{site.url}}/assets/Ricabel.svg)
 {: refdef}

-Ricabel sits on the isthmus between the Nakaija and the Hyalisam, and commands a stragic position on the land route between Jezebel and the lands of the south.
+Ricabel sits on the isthmus between the Nakaija and the Hyalisam, and commands a strategic position on the land route between Jezebel and the lands of the south.
 Whaling and portage of goods from one water to another are the consistent trade services that the Ricabi offer, their domain including the old whaling village of Ladibel, a defunct throne.
 The Ricabi are perhaps the most 'foreign' of the civilized Sakire, despite their proximity to Jezebel: the Ricabi are the elements of the Lake Peeker and Quiet Friend tribes that seeked to engage openly with the Castellans, and have guaranteed a refuge for their compatriots on the peninsula in return for peaceful access to the Isthmus of their domain.
 This arrangment has held (with periodic lapses) for hundreds of years, breaches typically coming as result of Nakibi disputes on the Nakaija.

 #### Ladibel